 Reclaiming empty, large objects from the old generation is always enabled.
 You can disable this feature with the option

 -XX:-G1EagerReclaimHumongousObjects.
-While String deduplication is always disabled and you can enable it with the option
+String deduplication is disabled by default.
+You can enable it using the option